 As well as considering the prices we pay, we look at key performance indicators relating to programmes (e.g. the number and quality of applicants and attrition from programmes), through a series of contracting meetings throughout the year.

-There are two key benefits to NHS Wales.
+There are three key benefits to NHS Wales.
 Firstly, by controlling the numbers going through professional training, HEIW is able to match the output from health professional training to the available jobs.
 It is not in the interest of the NHS or the public purse to train health professionals whose skills and knowledge cannot then be utilised.

-Secondly, as an NHS organisation dealing directly with universities, HEIW is able to ensure that the budget is utilised efficiently.
+Thirdly, as an NHS organisation dealing directly with universities, HEIW is able to ensure that the budget is utilised efficiently.
 We have been able to demonstrate this by maintaining training numbers at a time of financial constraint.